maria-antoniak/poetry-eval/README.md

 # Sonnet or Not, Bot?

-This repository contains code and data for the following paper.
+This repository contains code and data for the following research study.

 [Sonnet or Not, Bot?
 Poetry Evaluation for Large Models and Datasets](https://arxiv.org/abs/2406.18906)
 Melanie Walsh, Anna Preus, Maria Antoniak